 Microwave Veggie Chips made with sweet potatoes, zucchini, carrots, or regular potatoes for a healthy, crunchy snack ready in minutes.
 Jump to Recipe keyboard_arrow_down

-Microwave Veggie Chips that are ready in five minutes and so much better for you than traditional store bought chips.
+Veggie Chips cooked in the microwave that are ready in five minutes and so much better for you than traditional store bought chips.
 Make them with all your favorite veggies and seasoning combinations!

 - Depending on your diet and preferences, you can coat your chips in either cooking spray or oil.
 You will get a crunchy, crispy chip either way.

-- When it comes to veggies, starchy vegetables are going to come out the most cripsy.
+- When it comes to veggies, starchy vegetables are going to come out the most crispy.
 Think potatoes, sweet potatoes, carrots, or squash.
 Softer veggies like zucchini, summer squash, and eggplant will work and taste delicious but won't come out quite as crispy.
-One way to increase the crunch factor with softer veggies is to salt them before hand.
+One way to increase the crunch factor with softer veggies is to salt them beforehand.
 Lay them out on a paper towel and sprinkle with salt.
 Then let them sit for 15-20 minutes.
 This will draw out some of the liquid and make for a crispier chip.
-Also it's important to note that these chips will brown a bit more and it's important to make sure they don't burn.
+Also, it's important to note that these chips will brown a bit more and it's important to make sure they don't burn.